AES Decrypt

 How is the key derived from my password?

-WebCrypto API.
-All cryptographic operations run on your device — no
+Decrypt AES-encrypted ciphertext directly in your browser using the WebCrypto API.
+All cryptographic operations run on your device — no data is transmitted.

-**This tool reverses AES encryption** produced by the AES Encrypt tool on
+This tool reverses AES encryption produced by the AES Encrypt tool on this site.
+Paste the Base64 ciphertext, select the same algorithm used during encryption, enter the passphrase, and your plaintext is recovered.

 Supported modes:

-- **AES-256-GCM / AES-192-GCM / AES-128-GCM** — authenticated encryption.
+- AES-256-GCM / AES-192-GCM / AES-128-GCM — authenticated encryption.
+GCM decryption verifies integrity automatically; if the ciphertext was tampered with, decryption fails with an authentication error.

 - AES-256-CBC / AES-128-CBC — classic block cipher mode with PKCS7 padding.